 Instead, parents can act as coaches making it clear that the teen or child is the one who ultimately makes the final decision (within reason, of course) but providing some guidance and perspective they perhaps haven’t considered.

 The opportunities are endless as far as kids activities go.
 It really is possible for kids and teens to be constantly busy or entertained.

 But building some time into the week or vacations when nothing is planned or scheduled can be so valuable to kids.
 Research shows that it’s during downtime that creativity flourishes and people are able to reflect on their emotions, relationships, challenges, and life in general.

-Let’s face it, there are many adults who could still learn a thing or two about time management.
-But the more kids understand how to manage their time before going off to live on their own, the more successful they’ll be.
+The more kids understand how to manage their time before going off to live on their own, the more successful they’ll be.

 While it might be tempting to simply dictate when kids should do which activities in what order, kids will learn best if they’re able to practice time management independently.

 Bullet four in this article, Don’t Procrastinate!
 Teach Your Child Time Management is an especially helpful tip for getting kids to begin taking ownership of their time management.

 Related: The (Super Easy) Trick to Help Kids Get Ready for School Independently